-- July 2020: Stuart Harrison was hired as the new Senior Vice President of ASUS.
-Stuart's experience and background includes: - Proven business development track record working with the Department of Defense (DOD) - Senior Vice President Infrastructure and Engineering at Amentum (formerly AECOM) from 2011-2020 - Vice President Intelligence Community Programs at Parsons Corporation - Held various positions in the U.S. Army spanning 25 years - Education includes Master of Arts from U.S. Naval War College, Master of Science in Environmental Engineering from Pennsylvania State University and West Point graduate - Actively pursue new military base privatizations for the DOD.
-In recent years, ASUS's success has included the award of two significant 50-year contracts that began operations at the following bases: - June 2017 Eglin Air Force Base in Florida, with a contract value of \$702 million - July 2018 Fort Riley in Kansas, with a contract value of \$681 million - ✓ Like all 50-year contracts, both of these are subject to annual economic price adjustments

-- ASUS continues to pursue new construction work on the military bases it serves: - Despite delays due to COVID-19, during 2020, ASUS was awarded \$15.5 million in new construction projects to be completed during 2020 and 2021. - In 2019, 2018, 2017 and 2016, ASUS was awarded \$23.0 million, \$24.0 million, \$20.2 million and \$24.0 million, respectively - □ Update on Economic Price Adjustments (EPAs) with the U.S. government for operating and maintaining the water and wastewater systems at the various military bases. - Pricing on all ASUS 50-year contracts with the U.S. government is current - All the contracts have successfully been converted to annual EPAs
+- Actively pursue new military base privatizations for the DOD.
+In recent years, ASUS's success has included the award of two significant 50-year contracts that began operations at the following bases: - June 2017 Eglin Air Force Base in Florida, with a contract value of \$702 million - July 2018 Fort Riley in Kansas, with a contract value of \$681 million - ✓ Like all 50-year contracts, both of these are subject to annual economic price adjustments - ASUS continues to pursue new construction work on the military bases it serves: - Despite COVID-19-related delays in 2020, ASUS was awarded \$15.5 million in new construction projects to be completed in 2020 and 2021. - In the prior few years, awards exceeded \$20 million per year. - Update on Economic Price Adjustments (EPAs) with the U.S. government for operating and maintaining the water and wastewater systems at the various military bases. - Pricing on all ASUS 50-year contracts with the U.S. government is current - All the contracts have successfully been converted to annual EPAs

 - Deliver outstanding customer service - Focus on operational efficiency to minimize costs to customers and determine additional ways to generate efficiencies through new technology implementation and process improvement - Make prudent capital additions that enhance shareholder and customer value on a timely basis within approved rates: - In 2020, the Regulated Utilities invested \$123.4 million in company-funded capital.
-They expect to spend \$120 \$135 million in 2021. - Adopted Average Water Rate Base at GSWC grows at a 3-Year CAGR of 9.2% from 2018 through 2021. - Earn the authorized return on equity and return on rate base
+They expect to spend \$125 \$135 million in 2021. - Adopted Average Water Rate Base at GSWC grows at a 3-Year CAGR of 9.2% from 2018 through 2021. - Earn the authorized return on equity and return on rate base

-Regulated Utilities (GSWC & BVESI) Strategy ......
-American States
+Regulated Utilities (GSWC & BVESI) Strategy American States

-Receive timely recovery of costs Maintain good working relationship with state regulatory commission Be proactive in managing resources and influencing policy Expand customer base through organic growth and acquisitions Employ management systems to conserve water and energy resources (see our Corporate Social Responsibility Report available at www.aswater.com) Maintain a strong water supply portfolio Purchase goods and services from diverse vendors
+- Receive timely recovery of costs Maintain good working relationship with state regulatory commission Be proactive in managing resources and influencing policy Expand customer base through organic growth and acquisitions Employ management systems to conserve water and energy resources (see our Corporate Social Responsibility Report available at www.aswater.com) Maintain a strong water supply portfolio - Purchase goods and services from diverse vendors